RedSkyLabs/RSSC2018-Wireless-Attack-Lab/README.md

 ```bash
 ifconfig
 ```
-We can see wlan0mon was created.
+YOU can see wlan0mon was created.

 7. Use airodump-ng to capture the WPA2 handshake.
 You will have to catch someone in the act of authenticating to get a valid capture.
 We have a script running that acts as someone authenticating to the network and generating that WPA2 handshake.
 ```bash